MOSES CLAMPETT

 4. Did Moses have more than 2 sons and 2 daughters?

-5. Get a copy of Jonathan Clampett's will
+5. confirm there is a Jonathan Clampett will

 6. How does Elisha Clampett fit into this family?